How Hypnosis and Hypnotherapy Are Regulated Globally

 Key Takeaways

-• States with Explicit Guidelines: California, Florida, Illinois, New Jersey, Texas, and Utah have specific regulations and guidelines for licensure exemption, but no mandatory registration.
+- States with Explicit Guidelines: California, Florida, Illinois, New Jersey, Texas, Colorado, and Utah have specific regulations and guidelines for licensure exemption, but no mandatory registration.

-• Disclosure and Client Rights: Practitioners must provide clear disclosures on services, treatment courses, billing practices, and client rights, including confidentiality and informed consent.
+- Disclosure and Client Rights: In some areas, practitioners must provide clear disclosures on services, treatment courses, billing practices, and client rights, including confidentiality and informed consent.

 States With Mandatory Registration